 Since he had been ordered to comply, Safford suggested following the Communications War Plan, already carefully worked out and approved.
 He recommended that a small-scale operation be initiated, using such personnel and equipment as were available, and that this operation be placed under the direct control of the U.S. naval attachés in the two countries and the Commandant, 15th Naval District, Canal Zone.
 The Navy would make up existing deficiencies and issue the necessary directives.
-Safford recommended that one Model DT high frequency DF and one RAS high frequency receiver be transferred to 15th Naval District, to be manned by U.S. naval personnel in Bogota; that four loopantenna portable direction finders be obtained commercially and shipped to the same command for loan to the Colombian and Ecuadoran governments; and that the Navigational Direction Finder Station at Bethany Beach, Delaware, be closed and decommissioned, thereby making personnel available so that four radiomen could be sent to 15th Naval District for detail to Bogota and the high frequency
+Safford recommended that one Model DT high-frequency DF and one RAS high-frequency receiver be transferred to 15th Naval District, to be manned by U.S. naval personnel in Bogotá; that four loop¬antenna portable direction finders be obtained commercially and shipped to the same command for loan to the Colombian and Ecuadoran governments; and that the Navigational Direction Finder Station at Bethany Beach, Delaware, be closed and decommissioned, thereby making personnel available so that four radiomen could be sent to 15th Naval District for detail to Bogotá and the high-frequency DF at Balboa, C.Z.
+Safford reckoned that the Adcocks at Bogotá and Balboa could get cross bearings on targets for general location and the mobile DFs, manned by local military personnel, could then determine the exact location of the transmitters.
+110

-Portable radio used by Nazi agents in South America.
+Portable radio used by Nazi agents in South America